mpdominguez/sagemaker-workshop/content/step/createstep.md

 Follow this link: https://console.aws.amazon.com/states/home?region=us-east-1#/statemachines/create

-For step function we use the ASL markup language.

 This is the resulting diagram:

 ![STEPFUNCTIONS](/images/steps.png)

+For step function we use the ASL markup language.
+We have to change all the arn from 1111111111111 to our account number.

 ```
 {